zzstoatzz/ableton-mcp/README.md

 1. Download the `AbletonMCP_Remote_Script/__init__.py` file from this repo

-2. Copy the folder to Ableton's MIDI Remote Scripts directory:
+2. Copy the folder to Ableton's MIDI Remote Scripts directory.
+Different OS and versions have different locations.
+One of these should work, you might have to look:

    **For macOS:**
    - Method 1: Go to Applications > Right-click on Ableton Live app → Show Package Contents → Navigate to: